 Mentors guide, challenge, and celebrate their students through their three years in the program.
-As a mentor, you’ll act as a caring adult in your mentee’s life, providing emotional and consistent support while sharing insight from your journey to college and beyond.
+As a Mentor, you’ll act as a caring adult in your Student’s life, providing emotional and consistent support while sharing insight from your journey to college and beyond.

 HOW IT WORKS

 Each student is paired with two Mentors.
 Every week, Mentors and Students will work through exercises in the Minds Matter curriculum to help Students develop the hard and soft skills they need to succeed in college.
 Mentors commit to following their students throughout their three years in the program.
 Working together, both Mentors form the backbone of a Student’s experience in Minds Matter.